schell/zyghost-com/src/resume.md

 <small>efsubenovex at gmail dot com</small>

 I'm passionate about functional programming, real time graphics and sound synthesis.

+As an engineer I'm a generalist with a few deep interests in GPU programming, user interfaces and programming languages.

 In my free time I like to build things and play games with my kids.
 In the past I've made music with my friends and played shows, toured the US with a band, drove forklifts in a chemical plant and bailed hay in three states.

 This resume lives permanently at [https://zyghost.com/resume.html](https://zyghost.com/resume.html).
+Download this resume as a [PDF](img/SchellScivally-2026-08-21.pdf).

 ### 🏠 Current Location